SchrauwenS/Project-Ergo/README.md

 Able to POST, GET , EDIT Users, Questions And Scores in json format from the online database.
 Authentication has been implemented and is working.

+####Frontend:

+There are 3 views on the server in which client-sided views(containers) will be loaded.

+The 3 vieuws each have there own controller.

+   The Loginwrapper
+    (controlled by LoginViewController.js)
+    Here shall views to authenticate be displayd, a.k.a. a registerpage and a loginpage.
+    These are named Login.html and Register.html neither one of them had needed a controller.

+   The wrapper
+    (controlled by ViewControl.js)
+    if a user registers or log in he will be redirected to this view.

+       Startpage.html (controlled by StartscreenController.js)
+       initialy the Startpage.html shall be displayed you can route to 3different views by clicking buttons who use te $location service to route locally. the fourth button will log you off.

+       AlgemeneAccountinstellingen.html
+       (controlled by AlgemeneAccountinstellingenController.js)
+       A form where you can adjust your personal data and see you the current values

+       Questions.html
+       (controlled by Questionscontroller.js)
+       Aform where User can answer the question list

+       Endscreen.html
+       (controlled by EndscreenController)
+       User can view his score

+Login and signup pages: Self-explanatory
+Adminpanel: The "home" page for the admin (Tim Dams) Dashboard with some basic statistics
+Adding questions
+Editing and removing questions
+Able to get a list of answers
+Userpanel: The page for the students
+Will be used to post answers (Work in progress)
+What are we doing now?
+First the Userpanel is the highest priority because it needs to most work.

+The deleting questions in the Adminpanel needs to be finished (drag & drop).
+Filtering of those questions is also needed!
+Viewing the answers is far from done and will be our next top priority after the userpanel!

 ##Dependencies

 Current modules used (NodeJS => Backend):